 Whether you’re a new leader or a seasoned one, terminating employees is one of the most difficult decisions to make.
 The impact of the termination on the employee, staff, other stakeholders, and the potential effect the termination may have on the reputation of the organization must all be carefully considered.

-As a new leader, how you handle a termination makes a huge difference in managing legal risk.
+As a leader, how you handle a termination makes a huge difference in managing legal risk.
 In most cases, employees are legally entitled to a fair and reasonable termination package, either in accordance with their employment contract or with their rights associated with employment standards legislation.
 Carrying out a termination in a planned and professional manner will save your organization the considerable cost and hassle of having to deal with a wrongful dismissal lawsuit.

 Preparation through practice